 I myself have tackled the GL puzzle and compiled vegan Candida diet meal plans that wouldn’t exceed 100 points per day or 20 points per meal.
 I decided to take “scientific” approach because my blood sugar still tended to fluctuate, especially in the morning after I’d had my (obviously too big) porridge.

-Finally, should you feel that compiling balanced vegan Candida diet meal plans meeting all your nutritional needs is too overwhelming, check out my vegan candida cleanse meal plan or reintroduction plan.
+Should you feel that compiling balanced vegan Candida diet meal plans meeting all your nutritional needs is too overwhelming, check out my vegan candida cleanse meal plan or reintroduction plan.

 If you are interested in reading about whole food plant-based meal planning in more detail read my post Plant-Based Diet: Meal Planning.